About U.S. Digital Response

 U.S. Digital Response (USDR) is a nonprofit, nonpartisan organization that helps governments and organizations respond quickly and efficiently to support the critical needs of the public.

-Learn more about our last year in our annual impact report, 2022 USDR In Review.
+Learn more about our last year in our 2022 annual impact report.

 About the Digital Delivery Program

-Government often lacks the capacity needed to deliver services digitally.
-While this shows up most obviously in crisis moments, these gaps exist throughout the ecosystem of government delivery.
-USDR’s Digital Delivery program takes a two-pronged approach to address this capacity gap:
+Many governments face capacity gaps when delivering digital services.
+While this is most apparent in crisis moments, these gaps exist throughout the ecosystem of government delivery.
+USDR’s Digital Delivery program takes a two-pronged approach to bolster capacity:

 - Be the capacity: In instances where services can be immediately unblocked by a surge of tech talent, USDR volunteers build direct solutions with governments.